Donald Petrie

 Donald Mark Petrie (born April 2, 1954) is an American film director and actor.

 Life and career

-Petrie was born in New York City, New York, the son of Dorothea (née Grundy), a television producer, actor, and novelist, and Daniel Petrie, a director.
-He is the brother of writer Daniel Petrie, Jr.
+Petrie was born in New York City, the son of Dorothea (née Grundy), a television producer, actor, and novelist, and Daniel Petrie, a director.
+He is the brother of writer Daniel Petrie Jr.

 Petrie began his entertainment career as an actor, having trained and graduated from California State Northridge as a theatre major.
-Donald soon was appearing in many television episodes.
-In 1980, Donald decided to shift his focus to directing when he was accepted as a Fellow at the American Film Institute.
+Petrie soon was appearing in many television episodes.
+In 1980, Petrie decided to shift his focus to directing when he was accepted as a Fellow at the American Film Institute.

 Petrie has acted and guest-starred on television programs since 1976.